rica-carv/links_page/README.md

 *Frontend uses legacy code*
 (shortcodes rewritten but they use global variables).
 A lot of work in this area, but it works.
-- added script for replacing selects in navigator to tabs
+~~ added script for replacing selects in navigator to tabs, rewritting templated to tabs ~~

 *Plugin installation*
 ~~Todo: add plugin_setup.php, plugin.xml is not enough.~~